mosheDO/HSCTF-Writeups/pwn/jumper-150/README.md

 ## Why does this work?

-We've performed the same exploit as [Review](../review-100/README.md), but instead of blindly overwriting a variable above our buffer, we now carefully craft and modify our payload to overwrite the *return address* of a method with a specially crafted input.
+We've performed the same exploit as [Review](../review-100/README.md), but instead of blindly overwriting a variable above our buffer, we now carefully craft our payload to specifically overwrite the *return address* of a method.

 This writeup also provides a primer on using objdump / gdb to create and test exploits locally.